What to Wear in Morocco:

 - Overly tight or form-fitting clothing, particularly for women in more conservative areas.

-- Graphic tees with political slogans or imagery that might be considered provocative.
+- Graphic tees with political slogans or potentially provocative imagery.

 - Religious symbols used purely as fashion accessories — approach these with sensitivity.